KyokoSpl/cpp_3d_jump/README.md

 - For production code, consider using modern OpenGL with shaders and VBOs
 - Camera is implemented using manual matrix transformations to match Processing's `camera()` function

 ## TODOs:

--[ ] implement server side time saving for leader board (database and api prob) -[ ] fix I hate my self not possible
+- [ ] implement server side time saving for leader board (database and api prob)
+- [ ] fix I hate my self difficulty (just spam space and run forward to complete, no kind of difficulty if exploit is known)
--[ ] add crouching, wallriding and double jump obsticales that work -[ ] sprint ability with storing velocity for further jumps if jumped while sprint
+- [ ] add crouching, wallriding and double jump obsticales that work
+- [ ] sprint ability with storing velocity for further jumps if jumped while sprint